akoidan/pychat/README.md

 ```bash
 npx run nativifier pychat.org
 ```
-If you're bulding a client for server, use it instead of pychat.org
+If you're bulding a client for your server, use it instead of pychat.org

 # Contributing and development setup: